How to Plan a Business Conference Lunch Menus

 Build Your Own Lunch Menu

-Most caterers provide multiple options for an event planner to "build your own" lunch menus, and these may be served as a buffet or as a plated meal.
+Most caterers provide multiple options for "build your own" lunch menus, and these may be served as a buffet or as a plated meal.
 "Build your own" is most appropriate for a formal event or an event at which the client wants to impress his or her guests.
 (Note: if plated, plan for a three-course minimum.)
-These menus will include the following:
+These menus typically include the following:

 Appetizers and salads